AGH621/pianoPreReading/README.md

 # pianoPreReading
 ## Purpose
 This project serves two purposes.
 1. It is a portfolio project to demonstrate my web development skills and document what I've learned.
-It will become more sophisticated as I acquire more skills and knowledge.
+It will become more sophisticated as I get better at this.
 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio.

 ## Progress